Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/components/networkmanager.md

 ## Disconnecting and Shutting Down

-Disconnecting is rather simple, but you can't use/access any subsystems (i.e. `NetworkSceneManager`) once the `NetworkManager` is stopped because they will no longer be available.
+Disconnecting is rather simple, but you can't use/access any subsystems (that is, `NetworkSceneManager`) once the `NetworkManager` is stopped because they will no longer be available.
 For client, host, or server modes, you only need to call the `NetworkManager.Shutdown` method as it will disconnect while shutting down.

 :::info
 When no network session is active and the `NetworkManager` has been shutdown, you will need to use `UnityEngine.SceneManagement` to load any non-network session related scene.